IOS 7: Battery drain

 Adrian Kingsley-Hughes of ZDNet wrote in March 2014 that iPhone and iPad users reported battery drain with the iOS 7.1 update.
 In lab testing, Andrew Cunningham of Ars Technica found some hardware models experienced minor battery depletion, while others experienced no statistically significant changes.

 Lock screen bypass

 Dom Esposito of 9to5Mac reported in June 2014 that a new lock screen bypass method had been discovered in iOS 7, allowing access to the phone in "5 seconds under certain circumstances".
 The issue was later fixed.

 Supported devices

-iOS 7 drops support for devices with less than 512 MB of RAM thus ending support for the iPhone 3GS and the iPod Touch (4th generation).

-With support being dropped from the iPhone 3GS, software updates from devices with Samsung processors were no longer available.
-However, the iPhone 4 has limited support.
+iOS 7 drops support for devices with less than 512 MB of RAM and iPhones without a Retina display, thus ending support for the iPhone 3GS and the iPod Touch (4th generation).
+With support being dropped from the iPhone 3GS, software updates from devices with Samsung processors are no longer available.
+The iPhone 4 has limited support.
 (Note: Siri, certain Maps features such 3D maps and turn-by-turn navigation, AirDrop, AirPlay mirroring, visual effects, and certain Camera features such as panorama mode and camera filters are not available on the iPhone 4.)